 We attempt to negotiate the best prices for our environmental attributes and to competitively price our products to reflect the fluctuations in market prices.
 Reductions in the market prices of environmental attributes may have a material adverse effect on our revenues and profits as they directly reduce our revenues.
+We have prepared a sensitivity analysis to estimate our exposure to market risk with respect to RIN and LCFS prices.
+Our analysis, which may differ from actual results, based on our actual 2023 RINs and LCFS sold of approximately \$2.08 and \$64.79 respectively.
+The estimated annual impact of a hypothetical 10% decrease in the average realized price per RIN and per LCFS credit would have a negative effect on our operating profit of approximately \$1.0 million and \$0.5 million, respectively.

 The price of RNG changes in relation to the market prices of wholesale gas.
 Pricing for wholesale gas is volatile and we expect this volatility to continue in the future.
 Further, volatility of wholesale gas also creates volatility in the prices of environmental attributes.

-Given the start-up status of our RNG Project and idling of Luverne Facilities we do not expect market price fluctuations to have a material impact on our financial condition or results of operations.
+We have prepared a sensitivity analysis to estimate our exposure to market risk with respect to the market price of wholesale gas.
+Our analysis, which may differ from actual results, was based on our actual 2023 gas production sold pursuant to contracts that do not provide for a fixed or floor price of approximately \$2.10/MMBtu.
+The estimated annual impact of a hypothetical 10% decrease in the market price of wholesale gas would not have a material impact on our financial condition or results of operations.